Look, I don't think it's appropriate to bring up that LA Times story.

 She was just a pawn.

-And then thrown overboard once they're through with her.
+She was just a woman to be used and then thrown overboard once they're through with her.

 And they're through with her.

-They don't want any part of Cindy Sheehan protesting against any war when Obama happens to be uh president.
+They don't want any part of Cindy Sheehan protesting against any war when Obama happens to be president.

 We now go to Yakima, Washington.